Campaign of the Month: October 2017

 My interactions with him, despite their duration, tended to be exceedingly impersonal.
 At first I believed this to be caused by a dangerous divorce from his humanity, but he did not appear to display any of the other, more sadistic, tendencies of those on the verge of surrendering entirely to their Beasts.
 Instead it appeared to simply be a product of his personality, and this investigation has reinforced that even in his mortal life there was a sense of purpose to much of what he did.
 He conducts himself professionally and kept others in the team at arm’s length with that professionalism.
 To some it was off-putting – he often asked uncomfortably pointed or seemingly unnecessarily detailed questions that on occasion exposed embarrassing lapses on the part of others – but he did not appear to do so with any personal animosity.
 Instead such inquiries were rooted in analytically dismantling circumstances, plans, and problems.

 I do not believe that at present Magister North presents a significant obstacle in and of himself to your plans.
 Currently isolated in the American West Coast (despite his best efforts), and still relatively young in his power, he simply lacks the influence and personal power to himself be a player at the table.
 That said, his reach is not inconsiderable, and certainly greater than one would expect.
 Similarly, his talents and abilities are as extensive as one would expect from a successful Archon.
 As he enters his second century of his Requiem he could develop into a greater threat on his own.
 For now, he is another piece on the table being moved by his sire and grandsire, a far-flung abet powerful one.
 It may be worth seeing to his destruction in coming years, or perhaps orchestrating a split between sire and childe.
 For now other more pressing matters present a more valuable use of the effort and resources necessary to achieve such an action.
 This is especially true as he can be expected to be occupied over the next several years with his new childe, and because the longer he is kept buried in some obscure corner of the New World, the weaker his international influence becomes in the Camarilla as a whole.
-Removing him from the board in five years may be easier than doing so today, and more worthwhile.
+Removing him from the board in five years may be easier than doing so today, draw less attention, and be more worthwhile.

 His experiences since the Embrace, combined with the powerful blood of his sire, have built upon that foundation to create a warlock of impressive individual power.
-Though his mastery of thamulurgy is incomplete (to be clear, it is significant, but not significantly beyond what is expected for a Kindred of his age), his mastery of the blood as a whole is impressive.
+Though his mastery of thaumaturgy is incomplete (to be clear, it is significant, but not significantly beyond what is expected for a Kindred of his age), his mastery of the blood as a whole is impressive.
 His gifts include both tremendous physical strength, the gift of speed most commonly associated with the Toreador, and significant resistance to physical harm.
 I’ve seen bullets bounce off his skin (contrary to reports that he is vulnerable to them) and watched him rip a mortal literally limb from limb in a frenzy.
 Additionally, my sire reports having seen him brawl with a lupine circa 1989 with impressive results – a feat few can boast of even surviving.
 Beyond the physical, his gifts with power over the minds of mortals (Dominate in the more common parlance) and ability to seek out the truth of matters with his Beast (Auspex) are both quite impressively developed.
 He may possess additional gifts he displays more rarely: he was quite eager in soliciting tutors among his fellow Archons.

 Beyond those gifts his knowledge of occult phenomenon is unequalled among his peers and rivals that of even those centuries his senior.
 In my experience his memory was nearly photographic, and his access to decades of collected Archon’s findings and first hand involvement in many such investigations has given him a tremendous library of knowledge to draw from.
 He’s as skilled surgeon and general physician as is any alive, with a similarly vast array of medical knowledge, and holds several PHDs accumulated in various cities.
 Alongside his activities as an Archon he has aggressively pursued continued education in medical fields.
 Were he among the Kine he might be one of the most skilled and knowledgeable medical professionals in the world.
-His close association with his sire and grand-sire have similarly given him a keen, though admitedly biased, insight into both internal clan politics and broader matters of the Camarilla.
+His close association with his sire and grand-sire have similarly given him a keen, though admittedly biased, insight into both internal clan politics and broader matters of the Camarilla.
 On top of that academic foundation is more than a century in the service of various power players.
 He was a Hound in New Orleans, an agent of his sire throughout Europe, and later an Archon.
 The result is a finely honed sense of danger, a nose for conspiracies, and a talent for torture and interrogation.

 All in all, even cut off from his resources, thrust into a hostile city, and left to fend for himself, Magister North could be expected to carve out a place for himself with relative ease, and his potential value to an array of possible masters is considerable.
 It is also likely if he wished it, he could carve out more.